Boundary value problems and Hardy spaces for elliptic systems with block structure: Single layer operators for L and estimates for L

 \begin{prop}[{\cite[Prop.~4.5]{AE}}] Assume $\wt G= \div_{x}G^\sharp$ with $G^\sharp \in \C_{0}^\infty(\ree; \IC^{mn})$.
 Let $H \coloneqq \Le^{-1}(\partial_t \wt G)$.
 Then $H$ is given for all $t\in \R$ as an $\L^2$-valued Bochner integral

 \end{prop}

 The reader may be surprised that the representation by convolution with the single layer is not a singular integral.
-This is due to a hidden integration by parts because we represent $H \coloneqq \Le^{-1}(\partial_t \wt G)$ and not $ \Le^{-1}(\wt G)$, see \cite[Rem.~4.6]{AE}.
-We also note that $\partial_t \wt G \in \Wdot^{-1,2}(\reu)$ because it is a test function with integral zero and hence defines a tempered distribution modulo constants.
+This is due to a hidden integration by parts because we represent $\Le^{-1}(\partial_t \wt G)$ and not $ \Le^{-1}(\wt G)$, see \cite[Rem.~4.6]{AE}.
+We also note that $\partial_t \wt G \in \Wdot^{-1,2}(\ree)$ because it is a derivative of a test function.

 For our purpose it will be more convenient to write the single layer operators in terms of the second-order operator $L$.
 This is the content of the following proposition. \begin{prop} Let $t\in \R, t\ne 0$ and $f\in \L^2$.
 Then